intel-analytics/BigDL-2.x/docs/docs/ClusterServingGuide/ProgrammingGuide.md

 We use log to save Cluster Serving information and error.
 To see log, please refer to `cluster-serving.log`.

 #### Visualization
-We integrate Tensorboard into Cluster Serving.

-Tensorboard service is started with Cluster Serving, once your serving is run, you can go to `localhost:6006` to see visualization of your serving.
+TensorBoard is integrated into Cluster Serving.
+TensorBoard service is started with Cluster Serving.
+Once your serving starts, you can go to `localhost:6006` to see visualization of your serving.

-Analytics Zoo Cluster Serving provides 2 attributes in Tensorboard so far, `Serving Throughput`, `Total Records Number`.
+Analytics Zoo Cluster Serving provides 2 attributes in Tensorboard so far, `Serving Throughput` and `Total Records Number`.

-* `Serving Throughput`: The overall throughput, including preprocessing and postprocessing of your serving, the line should be relatively stable after first few records.
+* `Serving Throughput`: The overall throughput, including preprocessing and postprocessing of your serving.
+The line should be relatively stable after first few records.
 If this number has a drop and remains lower than previous, you might have lost the connection of some nodes in your cluster.

-* `Total Records Number`: The total number of records that serving gets so far.
+* `Total Records Number`: The total number of records that Cluster Serving gets so far.

 See example of visualization: